zindzigriffin/mechanistic-interpretability-agency-study/README.md

 Does the AI only understand the technical words being typed or can it mathematically detect the underlying psychological state of the user?

 ## Comparative Analysis (Google Gemini vs. NVIDIA NeMo)
-Executive Summary
-Certainly!
-Here is the updated section for your README without the quotation marks.
-You can paste this directly into your file.

----

 ### **Comparative Analysis: Google Gemini vs. NVIDIA NeMo**